codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the piece of bread say to the knife?
-Butter me up.
+What did one wall say to the other wall?
+I'll meet you at the corner!

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. Python
+ 1. Daisywheel printer
- 2. C
+ 2. Impact printer
- 3. Jakarta
+ 3. Non-impact printer
- 4. Java
+ 4. Dot matrix printer

 <details>
   <summary>Answer</summary>
-  Java
+  Non-impact printer
 </details>